tommy-mor/glue-statistics/DOCUMENTATION.rst

 Listening for Changes with Messages
 =======================
 A data viewer must be able to be responsive to changes in the glue environment.
-For example, if a dataset is added/removed from glue, the data viewer may need to update its visual accordingly when it is done so.
+For example, if a dataset is added to glue, the data viewer may need to update its visual accordingly to add the newly added dataset.
+A viewer may also need to be updated if a dataset is delted, modified, etc. The action (dataset added, removed, modified, etc) that Glue listens for is called a ``Message``.
+If the a particulat action is performed, the corresponding Message is activated.
+With this activation, you can add more functionality to your viewer so it can update accordingly.

+link: `Full List of Messages<http://docs.glueviz.org/en/stable/_modules/glue/core/message.html#Message>`_

+Messages:

 To connect a Message to a method, add the following method into the DataViewer class: